 Spring break for Wichita Public Schools is March 11-15, 2019.
 Need ideas for where to go and things to do on the cheap for kids, teens, and college students?
 We’ve compiled this huge list of Wichita spring break activities, but if you see something we missed please leave a comment below.

 Bookmark this page, because we’re going to keep adding to it.
 And do keep scrolling!
-There are a lot of spring break activities listed here.
+By the time we’re done, there will be a lot of spring break activities listed here.

 We’ve divided the list into sections to make it easier to find what you’re looking for:

 p.s.
 In every post I link to more information or give a phone number you can call.
 Please double-check all the details before you head out.

 Sedgwick County Extension is offering a Youth Lawn Mowing Clinic for those budding entrepreneurs who want to make a little pocket money this summer.
 The clinics for fifth- to ninth-graders are March 22.
 The fee for registration by March 10 is $10.
 After that, the fee is $15.
 Registration is accepted to March 20, or before that if all spaces are reserved.
 Kids who participate even get free business cards to hand out!

 Thursday, February 21, 2019

 Monday, March 11, 2019